Flafla2/Unity-Wiimote/README.md

 While the API is very powerful already, I would still like to make changes to it to improve it even more.
 Namely I would like to:

-- Add support for all common extension controllers (Classic Controller Pro, etc.)
 - Add support for Nunchuck passthrough / Classic Controller passthrough mode on the Wii Motion Plus
 - Add speaker support (no small feat!)
+- Add support for lass common extension controllers (DJ Hero Turntable, Drawsome Graphics Tablet, etc.)

 If you would like to help implement any of these changes, feel free to submit a pull request!